Oita Christian Martyrs Memorial Park キリシタン殉教記念公園

 Oita Station is served by the JR Kyudai, Hohi and Nippo Main Lines, offering access to much of the wider Kyushu area.

 In the 16th century, during the rule of the war lord (daimyo) Sorin Otomo, Christian beliefs and culture flourished in modern-day Oita and many people became ardent believers.

 However, with the prohibition of Christianity in the early 17th century, thousands of believers were arrested and executed for refusing to denounce their Christian beliefs.
 This memorial park was established to remember some 200 local people who died as martyrs to Christianity.

-Otomo was one of the feudal lords at that time to have converted to Roman Catholicism.
+Otomo was one of the war lords at that time to have converted to Roman Catholicism.
 He engaged in trade with the Portuguese ships that landed in modern-day Oita and the city became a major point of contact between Japan and the west.

 Sorin met Saint Francis Xavier, a Jesuit missionary and one of the first Europeans to arrive in Japan.
 Saint Francis' arrival in Japan in 1549 sparked the country's first real foray into the world of Christianity, Saint Francis spent over two years in Japan preaching the word of Christianity.

 Following the prohibition of Christianity in the 17th century suspected believers were forced to trample on holy images to prove they were not Christians.
 Others became ‘hidden Christians,' practicing their religion in secret to escape persecution or by blending it with Japan's religions of Shintoism and Buddhism.

 Still others refused to give up Christianity, even when faced with death.
 In modern-day Oita, too, there were many martyrs.
 In the village of Katsuragi, where this Memorial Park is located, some 200 martyrs of all ages defiantly chose to die rather than denounce their religious beliefs.

 Visit the park to explore the story behind this period of religious conflict and pay tribute to the unwavering faith of the martyrs of Oita.
 Signposted with memorial monuments, the park is awash with a powerful feeling of serenity and peace during the evening sunset.